Karma (Taylor Swift song)

 "Karma" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
-The song was written by Swift, Jack Antonoff, Sounwave, Keanu Beats, and Jahaan Sweet, and produced by the first four.
-Republic Records released "Karma" as the third and final single from Midnights on May 1, 2023.
-A remix featuring the rapper Ice Spice was released on May 26, 2023, as part of an extended edition of the album.
+The song was written and produced by Swift, Jack Antonoff, Sounwave, and Keanu Beats; Jahaan Sweet was a co-writer.
+Republic Records released "Karma" as the third pop radio single and fourth overall from Midnights on May 1, 2023.
+A remix featuring the American rapper Ice Spice was released on May 26, 2023.

-In the lyrics of "Karma", Swift proclaims how her "good karma" brought her good things in life, as opposed to her detractors.
-Musically, the song combines synth-pop, chillwave, disco, and electroclash with elements of alternative pop, new wave, and techno.
-Its production is characterized by glossy beats and quivering synthesizers.
-Contemporary critics regarded "Karma" as a highlight on Midnights, praising its bright production, melody, and zany lyricism.
-At the 66th Annual Grammy Awards in 2024, the remix received a nomination for Best Pop Duo/Group Performance.
+"Karma" combines synth-pop, chillwave, disco, and electroclash, with elements of alternative pop, new wave, and techno.
+It is instrumented by cascading synth and Omnichord notes.
+In the lyrics, Swift's narrator proclaims how karma helps her attain good things in life, as opposed to her detractors, who receive backlash for their wrongdoings.
+Music critics generally praised the production and playful lyrics of "Karma", with some selecting it as a highlight on Midnights.
+Although the Ice Spice remix received mixed reviews, it was nominated for Best Pop Duo/Group Performance at the 66th Annual Grammy Awards in 2024.

-"Karma" peaked at number six on the Billboard Global 200 and charted in the top 10 in Australia, Canada, Ireland, New Zealand, and the Philippines.
-In the United States, it peaked at number two on the Billboard Hot 100 and became Swift's record-tying 10th and 11th number-one singles on the Adult Pop Airplay and Pop Airplay charts.
-Directed by Swift, the music video for "Karma" premiered on May 26, 2023; it has a high fantasy concept and features Swift and Ice Spice as cosmic entities.
-"Karma" was included on the set list of the Eras Tour (2023–2024) as the closing song.
+"Karma" peaked at number six on the Billboard Global 200, charted in the top 10 in Australia, Canada, Ireland, Latvia, New Zealand, and the Philippines, and was certified multi-platinum in Australia and New Zealand.
+In the US, the single peaked at number two on the Billboard Hot 100 and topped the Pop Airplay and Adult Pop Airplay charts.
+Swift directed the music video for "Karma", which premiered on May 26, 2023.
+It incorporates cosmic imagery and features her and Ice Spice in outer space.
+Swift performed "Karma" as the closing song of the Eras Tour (2023–2024).